Employee Stock Incentive Plans Under the New Palestinian Companies Law: A Guide for Employers

 Designing and implementing successful Employee Stock Incentive Plans requires planning, compliance, and alignment with organizational goals, and legal processes.
 Here’s a step-by-step approach, as outlined by Kurdi & Co.’s team:

-3. Identify eligible employees: Decide which categories of employees (senior management, engineers, early-stage hires) will be included.
+- Identify eligible employees: Determine who the plan covers (senior management, engineers, early-stage hires) will be included.

-4. Amend company bylaws (if required):include clear language on stock issuance in line with Article 145.
+- Amend company bylaws if needed: Include clear language on stock issuance in line with Article 145.

-5. Obtain Extraordinary General Assembly approval: Secure necessary corporate authorizations under Articles (140) and (143).
+- Secure approvals: Obtain Extraordinary General Assembly authorization as required under Articles (140) and (143).

 Conclusion: How Companies Can Implement ESIPs Legally and Strategically